Civil Rights Act of 1960: State of the Union Address

-Statement Upon Signing
+Statement upon signing

 President Eisenhower also issued a statement upon signing the Civil Rights Act of 1960, stating that he felt the law would serve as a "historic step forward in the field of civil rights."
 Also within this statement, he emphasized the importance of certain provisions put forth by the law.
 He also discussed his predictions of what favorable outcomes would occur in result of these provisions:

 Of Title II: "By authorizing the FBI to investigate certain bombings or attempted bombings of schools, churches and other structures, the Act will deter such heinous acts of lawlessness."

 Of Title VI: "It holds great promise of making the Fifteenth Amendment of the Constitution fully meaningful."

 Legislative history

 House of Representatives

 The bill, H.R.
 8601, began in the House of Representatives under jurisdiction of the House Judiciary Committee, which was chaired by Representative Emanuel Celler of Brooklyn.
 The bill was initially introduced to the House on August 10, 1959.
 The bill was swiftly approved by the Judiciary Committee, but the Rules Committee attacked the Judiciary Committee to prevent the bill coming to the floor of the House of Representatives, and the bill remained stagnant for six months as a result.
 Hoping to prompt further action on the bill, Celler filed a discharge position to bypass the Rules Committee, as he felt that the Rules Committee intended to pigeonhole the bill.
 The petition originally required a majority (219) of House signatures, but was instituted prematurely with 209 signatures.

 The "voter referees" plan was part of a House amendment to the original bill to substitute Representative Robert Kastenmeier's "enrollment officers" plan.
-After several amendments, the House of Representatives approved the bill on March 24, 1960 by a vote of 311–109.179 Democrats and 132 Republicans voted Aye.
+After several amendments, the House of Representatives approved the bill on March 24, 1960, by a vote of 311–109.
+179 Democrats and 132 Republicans voted Aye.
 93 Democrats, 15 Republicans, and 1 Independent Democrat voted Nay.
 2 Democrats and 1 Republican voted present.